EntropyNet/ansible/README.md

-entropynet-ansible
+ansible
 ==================

-Ansible playbooks and templates for EntropyNet
+Ansible playbooks and templates for EntropyValley